edwinvrgs/wished-cities-api/README.md

 ### Notes
 - API versioning with separate config and environments for each version.
-- No ORM for database management.
+- Sequelize for database management.
 - Tests with `jest`.

 ### Project structure